guzmo/xyz-docker-dev-api/README.md

 # This is a Repository for developing to XYZ #

-It will start an local REST Api running on localhost:3131/api/.
+It will start a local REST Api running on localhost:3131/api/.

 Documentation about the REST API can be found at [https://github.com/Softhouse/laughing-batman](https://github.com/Softhouse/laughing-batman "Laughing-batman")